overmindbots/core/Readme.md

 - Commit flow and release versioning is working well.
 (Except for pre-releases that need to be tested)

 # Setup instructions

+## To run locally
 Install Lerna
 - `yarn global add lerna`

 Install dependencies of all packages
 - `lerna bootstrap`

+## Tools for easier access to remote Kubernetes
+- install `kubectx` (link missing)

+## To have terminal access to Google Cloud Platform
+- install the gcloud cli
+- `gcloud auth login` and login with your overmindbots.com account
+- `gcloud config set project overmind-bots`
+- `gcloud container clusters get-credentials staging` to setup staging access
+- `kubens overmindbots` to set the default namespace

 # Usage